 Second, it is important to hire a bus accident attorney to make sure that steps are taken to preserve and maximize your claim.
 For example, you would generally want an accident reconstructionist to get to the scene of the accident as soon as possible to make sure your interests are represented.
 The accident investigator can document the scene of the accident and secure the testimony of witnesses who might be needed at a later date.
 In one case we did recently where we were able to get a reconstructionist to the scene along with the police officer and the defendant’s accident reconstructionist.
 Our accident reconstructionist was able to determine fairly early on that the defendant was not being candid in the video they had depicting the accident.
 We were able to bring this to the attention of the investigating police officer which influenced how the police report came out.
 Needless to say, it was favorable for our client.
 Additionally, the bus driver would almost certainly be subject to the Federal Carrier Motor Safety Regulations.
 As a bus driver engaged in the transportation of passengers who pay to be on the bus, it would be the bus driver’s responsibility to make sure that a pre-trip inspection was performed on the bus to ensure that all of the bus components were properly functioning at the time of the collision.
 The bus company would also need to make sure that the bus driver was qualified to operate a commercial motor vehicle, including running an MVR, drug and alcohol testing, etc.

-If you have been involved in bus accident in Atlanta, or on I-75 or I-85 in Georgia, contact Ponton Law today at 404-418-8507.
+If you have been involved in bus accident in Atlanta, or on I-75 or I-85 in Georgia, contact the Atlanta Bus accident attorneys at Ponton Law today at 404-418-8507.
 We have handled bus accident cases and know how to maximize the recoveries in these cases.